profetia/pintos/doc/filesys.md

 > buffer cache block, how are other processes prevented from evicting
 > that block?

+A lock is used to protect the cache entry.
+When a process is actively reading or writing data in a buffer cache block, it should first acquire the lock of the cache entry.
+Then it can safely read or write the data.

 > C6: During the eviction of a block from the cache, how are other
 > processes prevented from attempting to access the block?

+A lock is used to protect the cache entry.
+When a process wants to access a block, it should first acquire the lock of the cache entry.
+Then it can safely access the block.

 #### RATIONALE

 > C7: Describe a file workload likely to benefit from buffer caching,
 > and workloads likely to benefit from read-ahead and write-behind.

+A file workload likely to benefit from buffer caching is a workload that reads and writes the same data repeatedly.
+Workloads likely to benefit from read-ahead and write-behind are workloads that read and write data sequentially.

                SURVEY QUESTIONS
                ================